#445 - Colin, Carras and A Big Frozen Bag of Mince

 freezer in.

 Forgot to fill up the card despite having agreed to return it.
+Full to save money on the excess charge for petrol.

-dave why are you writing that in the losses
+Dave, why are you writing that in the losses?

-so what's the win the win is that they waived the fee
+So what's the win?
+The win is that they waived the fee.

 Waived

+the fuel fee.
 I've run out of room, John.

 Dave, if you want to get some likes on the carousel, wait for this final one, right?